Dutch Dementia Care Plan

-Julie Meerveld and Marco Blom of Alzheimer Nederland talk about their organisations’ involvement with National Dementia Programme (2004-2008) and, together with Alzheimer Europe, take a look at the new Dutch Dementia Care Plan
+Julie Meerveld and Marco Blom of Alzheimer Nederland talk about their organisation's involvement in the National Dementia Programme (2004-2008) and, together with Alzheimer Europe, take a look at the new Dutch Dementia Care Plan

 In 2008 the four-year Dutch National Dementia Programme (LDP) came to an end and the evaluation of this, together with the call for improvements to the care provided to people with dementia (presented as the “Dementia Delta Plan” to the Dutch Lower House by the Member of Parliament, Agnes Wolbert), highlighted how better provision of care for people with dementia and their carers may be achieved.
 As a result, and in order to build on earlier progress made within the context of the LDP, Dr J Bussemaker, the State Secretary of Health, Welfare and Sports, announced the “Dementia Care Plan” (DCP).